And You and I: I. Cord of Life (0:00 - 3:47)

 II.
-Eclipse
+Eclipse (3:47 - 6:12)

-"Eclipse" is the slowest part of the song based on a stately and deliberate melody which was actually composed by drummer Bill Bruford.
+"Eclipse" is the slowest part of the song based on a stately and deliberate melody that was composed by drummer Bill Bruford.
 It is led by Rick Wakeman's Mellotron and Minimoog, with a thematic quote from "Cord of Life" played by Steve Howe on a Sho-Bud Pro1 pedal steel guitar with distortion and a heavy delay effect.
-After a seamless shift to 3/4 time Wakeman comes in with a new organ theme, followed by Anderson with a soaring, high register vocal melody.
+After a seamless shift to 3/4 time, Wakeman comes in with a new organ theme, followed by Anderson with a soaring, high register vocal melody.
 The lyrics are all from the first stanza of "Cord of Life" but applied to the new vocal melody and the slow, stately tempo.
 In this section, the chords are mainly derived first from the key of E major and the E Mixolydian mode (E major and D major), followed again by the key of E major during the organ solo and vocal section before ending roughly in the key of G major (with a few chords borrowed from E major).
-It ends with the opening 12-string acoustic guitar part from "Cord Of Life" before seguing into "The Preacher, the Teacher".
+It ends with the opening 12-string acoustic guitar part from "Cord Of Life" before segueing into "The Preacher, the Teacher".